heysaeed/zkwork_aleo_worker/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --custom_name <custom-name>      Specify the custom name of this worker instance [default: sixworker] --email <email>                  Specify this as a mining node, with the given email --parallel_num <parallel-num>    Specify the parallel number of process to solve coinbase_puzzle [default:
+        --address <address>              Specify this as a mining node, with the given aleo address --custom_name <custom-name>      Specify the custom name of this worker instance [default: sixworker] --parallel_num <parallel-num>    Specify the parallel number of process to solve coinbase_puzzle [default:
                                          2]
         --ssl_server <ssl-servers>...
 Specify the pool(ssl) that the worker is contributing to